gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.2.1.0 2013/06/17 Makefile now compiles UnitTest++ as a dependency, and removes all files from './obj/'. v3.2.0.0 2013/06/17 Modified Makefile so it automatically compiles all .cpp files.
+v3.2.2.0 2013/07/11 Made Makefile automatically find .cpp files in both src and test and compile them. v3.2.1.1 2013/06/18 Added comments to 'fpConfig_PRINT_DEBUG_GENERAL'.
+Added 'Configuration' section to README.
+Added more info to 'Compiling' section in README. v3.2.1.0 2013/06/17 Makefile now compiles UnitTest++ as a dependency, and removes all files from './obj/'. v3.2.0.0 2013/06/17 Modified Makefile so it automatically compiles all .cpp files.
 Puts compiled files into new 'obj' directory. v3.1.1.0 2013/06/17 Added 'Fp-Port.cpp/hpp' and moved port-specific functions into these files.
 Add 'Port Independence' section to README.
 Added 'Fp-Config.hpp'.